mayleyc/kanddpl-moco/README.md

 - **`rssgen`**: Generate datasets designed to study and analyze RSs effectively.

-Each component is designed to help you systematically assess and understand RSs in various machine learning models.
+Most changes made are in ```rsseval/rss```.

+## List of Changes
+- **`backbones`**: Added main_moco.py, vits.py, the moco folder and model weights for the MoCo-ViT encoder.
+Changes have been made to the vits.py file compared to the codebase at [link](https://github.com/facebookresearch/moco-v3) to accommodate DPL-compatible image encoding.
+- **`data`**: For the dataset, please follow the instructions at [link](https://unitn-sml.github.io/rsbench/) to download the original Kand-Logic dataset.
+A custom dataset can be generated, but the concepts annotated do not match the format required by the current implementation.
+- **`datasets`**: Most changes occur in ```kandinsky.py``` to implement the MoCo-ViT encoder.
+-
+-
 ## Website

-For more info, go to the dedicated website: [link](https://unitn-sml.github.io/rsbench/).
+For more info, go to the dedicated website for rsbench: [link](https://unitn-sml.github.io/rsbench/).